The GCSANC offers two scholarships for students looking for higher education in their field of choice.

 Scholarships are awarded with priority to turf students first, followed by Legacy applicants.
 Multiple winners are recognized.

 Applications are reviewed by the Scholarship Committee.
-Applications are due by May 31, 2017.
-Applicants will be notified of their status by June 1 and winners are offered free attendance to the Clifford and Myrtle Wagoner Scholarship Tournament, where they can be recognized as the Scholarship winners for 2017.
+Applications are due by May 11, 2018.
+Recipients will be notified by May 21, 2018, and will be invited to attend the Clifford & Myrtle Wagoner Scholarship & Research Tournament on Monday, June 11, 2018 at Lake Merced Golf Club, where they can be recognized as the Scholarship winners for 2018.
 Student membership for GCSANC is given to Clifford Wagoner scholarship winners for the length of their time at school.

 2017 GCSANC Scholarship Recipients